sosgasm/linuxcmdtrix/README.md

 # linuxcmdtrix
-Welcome, here you will find handy guidelines and get things done by using linux commands.
-Feel free to contribute!
+Welcome.
+This is a dump of Linux commands that i used to troubleshoot various problems.
+Do not hesitate to contribute, you will find the rules to contribute in CONTRIBUTING.md.